 - 1 small garlic pod or ½ tsp. grated ginger to grind with the chutney

-- Dry roast red chilies till crisp along with chana dal and urad dal or sesame seeds.
+- Dry roast red chilies along with chana dal and urad dal or sesame seeds.
 Dals must turn golden.
+Red chilies should turn crisp.
 If using sesame seeds toast them slightly.

 - Then add cumin.
 Switch off the stove.
 Do not burn.
-Make sure the red chilies turn crisp else it is hard to blend them well. set aside to cool.
+Make sure the red chilies turn crisp otherwise it is hard to blend them well.
+Set aside to cool.

-- Heat a pan with oil, add tomatoes, garlic, salt and turmeric.
+- Heat the pan with oil.
+Add tomatoes, garlic, salt and turmeric.
 Fry till the tomatoes turn completely soft and mushy.
 If needed sprinkle some water to cook them well.
 Set aside to cool.

-- Add the cooled red chilies, cumin and sesame seeds to the blender jar and powder them finely.
+- Add the cooled red chilies, cumin and sesame seeds to the blender jar.
+Powder them finely.

 - Check the salt and spice now. if needed add more.

-- Add oil to the same pan, add mustard cumin, red chili and curry leaves, hing. if you wish you can add a garlic pod too. when the curry leaves turn crisp, off the stove.
+- Add oil to the same pan and heat it.
+Add mustard cumin, red chili, curry leaves and hing. if you wish you can add a garlic pod too. when the curry leaves turn crisp.
+Turn off the stove.
 Add the chutney to the pan and mix well.